johnkennethpteodoro/colorPicker/README.md

 - **Color Selection**: Choose colors using a color picker interface.
 - **API Integration**: Fetch additional color data from an external API.
 - **Format Display**: View the selected color in HEX, RGB, and HSL formats.
-- **Copy to Clipboard**: Easily copy the color value to the clipboard.
 - **Real-Time Update**: The UI updates in real-time as the user selects different colors.

 ### `npm start`